-Boston Accident Lawyer, Keith L. Miller, is investigating potential claims on behalf of individuals who were victims of the Bernard Madoff Ponzi scheme.
+Boston Accident Lawyer, the attorney, is investigating potential claims on behalf of individuals who were victims of the Bernard Madoff Ponzi scheme.
 Those who had direct investments in Bernard L. Madoff Securities, LLC are limited to the remedies offered in the bankruptcy proceeding now pending in New York.
 Claims for reimbursement of monies actually invested in the fund up to $500,000 can be recovered through the Securities Investment Protection Corporation (“SIPC”).
 However, there is an absolute filing deadline of July 2, 2009.

 For those who did not invest directly with Madoff, there may be other potential remedies and sources of recovery available.
 Civil actions have been commenced against so called “feeder funds”, who filtered investment to Madoff in exchange for lucrative management fees.
 Such suits are now pending in state court in Connecticut, Florida, California and Arizona.
 The list of Defendants includes Tremont Capital Management, Inc., Fairfield Greenwich Group and Boston based Cohmad.
 Securities Corporation.
 The principals of these feeder funds have been sued as well and efforts are being made to tie up assets in the event of an eventual recovery.